-The world’s first motel is in San Luis Obispo.
-Built in 1925.
+The world’s first motel is in San Luis Obispo, which was built in 1925.
 When opened, it cost $1.25 for a two-room bungalow with a kitchen and a private adjoining garage.

 Scotland was one of the few countries able to hold off being conquered by the Romans in the first century A.D.